 WHAT YOU SHOULD KNOW:

-Renal colic is severe pain in your lower back area.
+Renal colic is severe pain in your lower back or sides.

 Strain your urine every time you urinate:

 Urinate into a strainer (funnel with a fine mesh on the bottom) or glass jar to collect kidney stones.
-Give the kidney stones to your primary healthcare provider for testing.
+Give the kidney stones to your PHP at your next visit.

-- You need to urinate more than usual.
+- You need to urinate more often than usual, or right away.

 - You see a stone in your urine strainer after you urinate.